-(REQUIRED) McKinney-Vento state coordinators for homeless education and other agencies providing services for children experiencing homelessness and, to the extent practicable, local McKinney-Vento liaisons.
-Describe the coordination goals and process:
+☑ (REQUIRED) McKinney-Vento state coordinators for homeless education and other agencies providing services for children experiencing homelessness and, to the extent practicable, local McKinney-Vento liaisons.

 The Division of Early Childhood's Office of Child Care Subsidy branch has a staff person assigned to the Homeless Advocacy Workgroup.
-That staff person shares information relevant to the provision of child care subsidy services to homeless families and works with the LDSS/vendor to expedite child care subsidy application processing..
+That staff person shares information relevant to the provision of services to this population.
 The goal is to strengthen services provided to, and advocate for, homeless families.
-In addition, an advocate for homeless children is an appointed position on the Early Childhood Advisory Council to strengthen and align the coordination of services, including child care for extended day and transitions, for the education of young children experiencing homelessness.
+In addition, an advocate for homeless children is an appointed position on the Early Childhood Advisory Council to strengthen the coordination of services for the education of young children experiencing homelessness.

-(REQUIRED) State/territory agency responsible for the Temporary Assistance for Needy Families program.
+☑ (REQUIRED) State/territory agency responsible for the Temporary Assistance for Needy Families program.